-EMU will pay Rugby \$50,000 within 10 days of the parties executing a long form farm-in and joint venture agreement (which the parties have agreed to negotiate in good faith with a view to replacing the HOA by [date]).
+EMU was to and has paid Rugby \$50,000 within 10 days of the parties executing a long form farm-in and joint venture agreement (which the parties have agreed to negotiate in good faith with a view to replacing the HOA).

-Rugby warrants that the tenements are in good standing.
+Rugby warranted the tenements were in good standing.
 Current annual tenement fees are approximately \$45k.